weikailin/cs3120-toc/README.md

 ## Recent Announcements

 {: .announce-title}
+> Class 5: Cantor's Theorem, Computation
+>
+> We finished Cantor's Theorem and the "representations" of objects.
+The slides are [here](assets/pdf/cs3120-class5-ink.pdf).
+>
+> Jan 28, 2025

+{: .announce-title}
 > Class 4: Infinite Sets
 >
 > We discussed the cardinality of infinite sets, inclulding countable, uncountable, and power sets.
 The slides are [here](assets/pdf/cs3120-class4-ink.pdf).